jklingen/java9-modules-maven-junit-example/README.md

+# Note
+This repo was intended as a basic JPMS example while JDK9 grew up from preview to final stage.
+It has not been tested with or updated for later JDKs.
+There are probably more recent examples out there by now.

 # Java 9 Modules Example with Maven and JUnit
 This simple project shows how Maven can be used to build Java 9 modules.